UPennCBE544/2023.github.io/ProjectDescription.md

 ### Motivation ###

 - In designing an efficient carbon mineralization material, knowing if it can uptake CO<sub>2</sub> is critial.
-In other word, we are urged to know if CO<sub>2</sub> can adsorb (adsorption thermodynamics) on it and react?
+In other word, we are urged to know if CO<sub>2</sub> can adsorb (adsorption thermodynamics) on it and react.
 - Reactive magnesium oxide cement (RMC) is widely studied for carbon capture processes.
 Hydrated MgO has stronger abilities to adsorb CO<sub>2</sub> and produce carbonated products.
 We will determine the structure of hydrated MgO through analyzing the stability phase diagram that relates Gibbs free energy of dissociative particle adsorption to water derivative chemical potential (details will be given below).
 - There are many possible bulk cleavage planes for MgO and CaO.
 The most studied ones are (100), (110), and (111).
 The stability of these facets varies greatly, leading to significantly different adsorption phenomena of CO<sub>2</sub> on different facets.
 - Mg and Ca containing (alumino)silicates naturally exist in mine waste tailings.
 The use of these tailings is considered an alternative avenue for mineralization because they are an inherently cost-effective feedstock that could generate revenue in addition to captuing CO<sub>2</sub>.
 The presence of Si adds complexity to the study due to the different Si coordination numbers.